johngodlee/geosci_linux_intro/_book/geosci_linux_intro_gitbook/login/README.md

-# Logging into the GeoSciences Linux system
+# Logging in to the GeoSciences Linux system

 There are three main ways to access systems running Linux in the School of GeoSciences: